Scholarship application guide

 Applications are assessed against four key areas:

-Academic merit as an indicator of capacity makes up around 40% of the assessment.
-This assessment considers the nature and level of the applicant's highest, relevant qualification.
+Academic merit considers the nature and level of the applicant's highest, relevant qualification.

 - Research and/or Professional Experience

-Evidence of an applicant's research achievements and relevant professional experience contributes up to around 25% of the assessment.
+Evidence of an applicant's research achievements and relevant professional experience.

-Alignment with strategic research priorities and strengths contributes up to around 25% of the assessment.
+Alignment with strategic research priorities and strengths.
 This includes the strength of alignment with the Charles Sturt Research Narrative; the supervisory capacity and the strength of the research environment within the field of research.